Yurii100/Project_Battleship/README.md

-# Это другой мой тренировочный код для игры battleship. В данном случае я выгрузил сам код.

-# This is my other training code for the Battleship game.
-In this case I just uploaded the code.
+# This is my another training code for the Battleship game.